 Soapcakes are not transparent glycerin novelty soaps that tend to melt away quickly.

-Soapcakes are produced by an entirely different method called cold process.
+Soapcakes are produced by a centuries-old method called Hot Process.

 Lye is a crucial ingredient for “saponifying” nutritious oils into a true soap.

 But as is often the case in chemistry, when a precise amount of lye combines with a precise amount of oil, both ingredients are transformed into an entirely new substance called soap.

 There is no residual lye left in properly made soap.

 But Soapcakes go one step further.